-Starting with the oral mucosa, which is lined by both keratinized (seen in the superior surface of the tongue and the hard palate) and nonkeratinized squamous epithelial cells (seen in cheeks, lips, and inferior surface of the tongue), these cells are not known to absorb molecules except for the mucosa inferior to the tongue.
+The oral mucosa is lined by both keratinized (seen on the superior surface of the tongue and the hard palate) and nonkeratinized squamous epithelial cells (seen on the cheeks, lips, and inferior surface of the tongue), neither of which are known to aid in absorption, except for the mucosa inferior to the tongue.

-Functions of the tongue include mechanical processing by compression, abrasion, and distortion; manipulation to assist in chewing and prepare material for swallowing; sensory analysis by touch, temperature, and taste receptors; and secretion of mucins and lingual lipase.
-The lingual lipase has a broad pH and breaks down lipids (mainly triglyceride).
-The pH of 3.5 to 6 allows lingual lipase to work even in the acid environment of the stomach.
+Functions of the tongue include mechanical processing of food material by compression, abrasion, and distortion; manipulation to assist in chewing and preparing material for swallowing; sensory analysis by touch, temperature, and taste receptors; and secretion of mucins and lingual lipase.
+The lingual lipase has a broad pH and breaks down lipids (mainly triglycerides).
+A pH of 3.5 to 6 allows lingual lipase to work even in the stomach's acidic environment.

 Altogether, these glands produce 1.0 to 1.5 liters of saliva each day.
 Close to 99.4% of the saliva produced is water, and the remaining 0.6% consists of electrolytes, buffers, glycoproteins (mucins), antibodies, enzymes, and waste products.
-These function to lubricate the mouth to prevent friction between the mucosa of the oral cavity and the food material; moisten the food material for easy swallowing process; and initiation of lipid and carbohydrate complex digestion.
+These function to lubricate the mouth to prevent friction between the mucosa of the oral cavity and the food material, moisten the food material for easy swallowing, and initiate lipid and carbohydrate complex digestion.

 The teeth provide a mechanical breakdown of food materials; for instance, the connective tissue of meat and plant fibers in vegetables.
 This process also saturates the salivary secretions and enzymes within the food material for better digestion.

-The pharynx serves as a passageway of food material to the esophagus although it also has a respiratory function for air movement into the lung.
-During swallowing, closure of the nasopharynx and larynx occurs to maintain the proper direction of food.
-This process is achieved by cranial nerves IX and X. From the pharynx, food material goes to the esophagus.
+The pharynx serves as a passageway of food material to the esophagus.
+During swallowing, closure of the nasopharynx and larynx occurs to maintain the proper direction of food; a process achieved by cranial nerves IX and X. From the pharynx, food material goes to the esophagus.

-The esophagus's primary function is to empty food materials into the stomach via waves of contraction of its longitudinal and circular muscle known as peristalsis.
-The upper one-third of the esophagus is predominantly skeletal muscle.
-The middle one-third is a mixture of both the skeletal muscle and smooth muscle.
-The lower one-third is mainly smooth muscle.
-However, during the act of deglutition, the buccal phase is the only voluntary phase where one can still control the swallowing process.
-The skeletal muscles found in the pharynx and upper esophagus are all under the control of the swallow reflex; hence the pharyngeal and esophageal phases of swallowing are under involuntary control help of afferent and efferent fibers of glossopharyngeal and vagus nerves.
-The smooth muscles of the esophagus are arranged in a circular and longitudinal fashion and aid in peristaltic movement during swallowing.
+The primary function of the esophagus is to transport food materials into the stomach via waves of contraction of its longitudinal and circular muscle, known as peristalsis.
+The upper one-third of the esophagus is predominantly skeletal muscle, the middle one-third is a mixture of skeletal and smooth muscle, and the lower one-third is primarily smooth muscle.
+However, during deglutition, the buccal phase is the only voluntary phase where one can still control the swallowing process.
+The skeletal muscles in the pharynx and upper esophagus are controlled by the swallow reflex; hence the pharyngeal and esophageal phases of swallowing are under involuntary control via afferent and efferent fibers of glossopharyngeal and vagus nerves.
+The smooth muscles of the esophagus are arranged circularly and longitudinally and aid in peristaltic movement during swallowing.

 Once the food material arrives in the stomach, it can be temporarily stored and mechanically and chemically broken down by the actions of stomach acids and enzymes.
-The secretion of intrinsic factor produced by the stomach helps with the proper absorption of vitamin B12.
+The secretion of intrinsic factor produced by the stomach helps appropriately absorb vitamin B12.
 The ability of the stomach to store food stems from its compliance and ability to change size.
-On average, the lesser curvature of the stomach has a length of approximately 10cm, and the larger curvature has a length of approximately 40cm.
-The stomach typically spans from vertebrae T7 and L3, giving it the ultimate ability to hold on to a large amount of food.
+On average, the lesser curvature of the stomach has a length of approximately 10 cm, and the larger curvature has a length of roughly 40 cm.
+The stomach typically spans from vertebrae T7 to L3, giving it the ultimate ability to hold on to a large amount of food.

-The stomach's function in breaking down food materials mechanically is due to its sophisticated muscular dimensions.
-The stomach has 3 muscular layers: an inner oblique layer, a middle circular layer, and an external longitudinal layer.
-The contraction and relaxation of these 3 muscular layers of the stomach assist in the mixing and churning activities essential in the formation of chyme.
-Then the chemical breakdown of food material in the stomach is propagated by the gastric glands produced majorly by the parietal cells, the chief cells, G-cells, the foveolar cells, and the mucous neck cells.
 The parietal cells secrete intrinsic factors and hydrochloric acid.
 The intrinsic factor produced is essential in the absorption of vitamin B12.
 It binds to B12, allowing for proper absorption at the ileum of the small intestine.
 The hydrochloric acid produced by the parietal cell keeps the stomach pH between 1.5 to 2.0.
-The acidity of the stomach brought on by hydrochloric acid destroys most of the microorganisms ingested with food, denatures protein and breaks down plant cell walls, and is essential for the activation and function of pepsin, a protein-digesting enzyme secreted by chief cells.
-The chief cells produce a zymogen called pepsinogen, which gets activated at pH between 1.5 to 2 to become pepsin.
+The stomach acidity brought on by hydrochloric acid destroys most of the microorganisms ingested with food, denatures protein, breaks down plant cell walls, and is essential for the activation and function of pepsin, a protein-digesting enzyme secreted by chief cells.
+The chief cells produce a zymogen called pepsinogen, which gets activated at a pH between 1.5 to 2 to become pepsin.
 Pepsin is a protein-digesting enzyme.
-The foveolar cells and mucous neck cells produce mucous, which protects the gastric epithelium from acidic corrosion.
+The foveolar and mucous neck cells produce mucous, protecting the gastric epithelium from acidic corrosion.
 The G cells are abundant within the pyloric section of the stomach.
 They produce gastrin which stimulates secretions from the parietal and chief cells.
-Within the pyloric section of the stomach, D cells produce somatostatin, which inhibits gastrin release.
+Within the pyloric glands of the stomach, D cells produce somatostatin, which inhibits gastrin release.

 The intestine has both endocrine and exocrine glands that produce hormones, enzymes, and alkaline mucinous material.
-The hormones released by the small intestine include:
+Some hormones released by the small intestine are listed below.

-- Gastrin produced by G-cells in the upper small intestine (but mostly found in the stomach)
+- Gastrin produced by G-cells in the upper small intestine (but primarily found in the stomach)

-- secretin produced by the S-cells in the upper small intestine in response to decreased upper intestine pH;
+- Secretin produced by S-cells in the upper small intestine in response to decreased upper intestine pH

 - Gastric inhibitory peptide (GIP) produced by K-cells in the upper small intestine in response to fat, amino acids, and glucose